ajayboddu-2006/IOT-Enabled-Colorimeter/README.md

 - **I2C LCD Display Module**: Shows the measured values and calibration data.
 - **Cuvette Holder**: Holds the sample for measurement.
 - **Push Buttons**: For user Interaction
+- **Potentiometer**: For generating different wavelengths of light.

 ## Circuit Design

-The circuit uses an RGB-LED light source directed toward a cuvette containing the sample solution.
-A LDR Sensor opposite to the light source detects the light that passes through the solution.
-The microcontroller calculates absorbance based on the intensity of the transmitted light.
+The circuit uses an RGB-LED light source directed toward a cuvette through the convex lens and slit, containing the sample solution.
+The RGB led is used to generate different wavelengths of Light source controlled using Potentiometer.
+The different wavelengths of light source are incident on the cuvette.
+The solution absorbs some of the wavelegths based on its characteristics.
+And the remaining light is transmitted through the solution and is detected by LDR sensor.
+Based on the Beer Lambert's Law, the microcontroller computes the absorbance and the concentration of the solution.
+And the wavelength, Absorbance and Concentration are displayed on the I2C LCD Display for visualization.
+There are are three Push buttons for User interaction, for the functionalities to perform Zero Analysis of Standard Solution, Calibration and Reset respectively.
+This IOT-Enabled Colorimeter is used to analyze the Concentration and Absorbance of the solution based on the Beer-Lambert's Law, with extended Accuracy by enabling Calibration.
+It is used to perform Food Quality Analysis, Environmenta Analysis and Water Quality Analysis.

 <!-- You can add an image here if you have a circuit diagram. -->